spoorsny/php-south-african-id/README.md

 You should have received a copy of the GNU General Public License along with package spoorsny/south-african-id.
 If not, see <https://www.gnu.org/licenses/>.

+For a copy of the license, see the [LICENSE](LICENSE) file in this repository.